-Introduction: The sage projects is a place to grow, and connects citizens who are environmentally conscious with the resources they need to implement and share innovative and timeless sustainable processes.
-Our mission is to accelerate the implementation of urban ecovillage intentional communities that are environmentally responsible, low maintenance, and sustainable longterm by using resources in a healthy and efficient way and sharing education and skills.
-Community spaces will provide training workshops, green building opportunities, and permaculture education.
+Introduction: The Sage Projects is a place to grow, and connects citizens who are environmentally conscious with the resources they need to implement and share methods of sustainable living.
+Our mission is to develop urban ecovillage intentional communities to promote healthy sustainable living spaces that are low cost and sustainable longterm by using resources in healthy and efficient ways.
+Community spaces will provide training workshops, green building opportunities, holistic health modalities, permaculture education, and social support.
 Keep reading to find out how to get involved.

-Our intention is to create a few similar places that are close to urban centers while living in a quiet country setting in a sustainable way so we can enjoy the same lifestyle while we are not on vacation.
-This is a large task so a person cannot do it alone and we already have several friends who are very interested.
-Co housing and ecovillage living has been done successfully in places we visit but they are not close to urban centers.
-The Sage Project is not a commune and is not affiliated with any religious group or lifestyle.
-We are an intentionally community where theft and violence against others will not be tolerated.
+Our intention is to create a few similar places that are close to urban centers while living in a quiet country setting in a sustainable way.
+We have found some ideal locations that are quiet and peaceful and close to public train systems.
+Co-housing and ecovillage living has been done successfully in places that we visit, but they are not close to urban centers.
+The Sage Project is not a commune and is not affiliated with any religious groups.
+We are a peaceful intentionally community where theft and abuse against others will not be tolerated.

 Solar Electric: By living in smaller homes, we lower our need for heat and air conditioning which makes it easier to be off grid.
 When the local fossil fuel power plant runs less, it produces less pollution.
 With the latest technology we can now use a solar powered air conditioner that works well for a small living space for under $1200.
 If the living space gets bigger, a larger system is needed which costs more.
-For basic electricity it is fairly simple to have a portable solar generator.
+For basic electricity it is fairly simple to have a low cost portable solar generator.

 Respect and Equality: We do not follow any religion and work to maintain a peaceful atmosphere.
-We follow the Golden Rule: Treat others how you would want to be treated.
+We follow the Golden Rule: treat others how you would want to be treated.
 We have a policy of nonviolence.
 We have a no tolerance policy for physical and mental abuse.
-Some of us are experienced facilitators.
-Yelling in anger is not allowed because it disturbs others when we live in close quarters.
+Some of us are experienced social facilitators.
+Yelling or fighting in anger is not allowed because it disturbs others when we live in close quarters.
 To most spiritually minded people and also many atheists, life is sacred.
 Mindful critical thinking should be used before taking actions that could harm others.

 "Today, we have access to highly advanced technologies, but our social and economic system has not kept up with our technological capabilities that could easily create a world of abundance, free of servitude and debt."